Page Reviewed / Updated - October 19, 2020

 In order for U.S. residents to be eligible for the Alzheimer’s and Dementia Care Grant Program, the individual requiring care must be diagnosed with Alzheimer’s Disease or a related dementia, such as Vascular dementia, Dementia with Lewy bodies, Parkinson’s, and Creutzfeldt-Jakob disease.

-The individual with dementia must reside at home or in the home of a loved one (not in a nursing home or assisted living residence).
-Their primary caregiver does not necessarily need to reside with them, but in most cases, that is the living situation.
+The individual with dementia must live at home or in the home of a loved one (not in a nursing home or assisted living residence).
+Their primary caregiver does not necessarily need to live with them, but in most cases, that is the living situation.

 While the financial status of the individual and their caregiver is considered an eligibility factor, there are no specific set income thresholds that determine if one is eligible.
 In addition to financial need, emotional need, and ability to access other supportive services are considered for eligibility purposes.